BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.63542in;height:4.98958in" />

-Anyways, if you head outside the gym, there’s an Audino breeder by the Pokémon Center.
+Anyways, if you head outside the gym, there’s an Audino breeder by the Pokemon Center.
 You’ll get 5 *Exp.
 Candy M* each time you win.
 Once you’re ready, return to Crawli’s chamber and stand across him!

 Gym Leader Crawli (Forest Field, Raining)